AlexMercedCoder/tutorialblog/content/blog/2021/3/rustrocket0todeploy/index.md

 }
 ```

-Now run your server and go to localhost:8000 to see the json response!
+Now run your server and go to localhost:8000 to see the JSON response!

 ## Connecting a Database